lmammino/loige.co/content/posts/2019-09-08_lean-npm-packages/index.md

 This means that there's no inheritance, the two files are totally independent.
 If you want a pattern to exclude files for both your repository and your registry, you will have to put the pattern in both configuration files.

-One interesting lesser know (and rarely used) tip is that you can put `.npmignore` files also in subdirectories.
+One interesting lesser known (and rarely used) tip is that you can put `.npmignore` files also in subdirectories.
 The patterns specified in these files will apply only to the subtree of directories where the `.npmignore` is found.

 ## The `files` field